CoolProp/CoolProp/Web/develop/documentation.rst

     git clone https://github.com/CoolProp/CoolProp --recursive

-Make a virtualenv - helps to keep sane !
+2. Make a virtualenv - helps to keep sane !

     virtualenv ~/env/py27
     source ~/env/py27/bin/activate # Turn on this virtual env, should see (py27) in your command shell next to the prompt to tell you that environment is active

-Then install prerequisites into this virtualenv:
+3. Then install prerequisites into this virtualenv:

     pip install Cython
     pip install CoolProp sphinx sphinxcontrib-doxylink sphinxcontrib-napoleon cloud-sptheme ipython matplotlib numpy scipy

-To build the documentation, go into the CoolProp/Web folder and run:
+4. To build the documentation, go into the CoolProp/Web folder and run:

     make html

+5. Move the generated docs in ``_build`` to wherever you want

 Build Doxygen documentation
 ---------------------------